ergon/airlock-helm-charts/.github/pull_request_template.md

 - [ ] Documentation

 ## How has this been tested?
-Please describe the tests you ran to verify the changes.
-Provide instructions that we can re-run the tests.
-Please list any relevant details for tests setup.
+Please describe the tests you ran in addition to the unit tests.
+Provide instructions to re-run the tests.
+Please list any relevant details for test setup.

-- Test A
-- Test B

 **Versions**
 * Microgateway: